HSLUDEM/DEM_Documentation/docs/source/modelling_method/demand/electricity.rst

 Household Demand for Residential Buildings
 ------------------

-The electricity demand from electrical appliances in buildings other than heating and transport is labelled Household Demand.
-It is modelled in a bottom-up approach for each individual building.
+The electricity demand from building appliances, excluding heating and transport, is referred to as *Household Demand*.
+It is modeled using a bottom-up approach for each individual building.
-The annual demand for residential buildings is calculated based on number of inhabitants.
-The number of inhabitants per building is estimated based on data on building size taken from the federal register of buildings and dwellings (RBD) (Federal Statistical Office, 2025).
+For residential buildings, annual demand is estimated based on the number of inhabitants.
+The number of inhabitants per building is derived from building size data provided in the Federal Register of Buildings and Dwellings (RBD) (Federal Statistical Office, 2025).
-The annual electricity demand per inhabitant is estimated based on the report from the Swiss federal office of energy (SFOE) about typical electricity demands in Swiss households (Nipkow, 2013).
-The annual electricity demand per building is then fitted to standard hourly load profiles (Rinaldi et al., 2022).
-Different profiles are used for single-family homes and multi-family homes.
+Annual electricity demand per inhabitant is taken from a report by the Swiss Federal Office of Energy (SFOE) on typical household electricity consumption in Switzerland (Nipkow, 2013).
+This annual demand per building is then distributed according to standard hourly load profiles (Rinaldi et al., 2022), with separate profiles applied for single-family and multi-family homes.
+Finally, the hourly demand of a district or municipality is obtained by aggregating the individual building demands.

 Industry and Services
 ------------------
 The electricity for industry and services is computed in a top-down approach as the difference between total demand in the municipality and Household Demand.

+.. _electric-vehicles:

 Electric Vehicles
 --------------------

+The electric load profiles for electric vehicle (EV) charging are added to the total electricity demand.
+These profiles are based on the study by Herrera and Hug (2025).
+The hourly data are aggregated spatially to the municipality level.
+The original dataset assumes 100% electrification of the private transport sector; in the District Energy Model, partial electrification (e.g., 50%) is represented through linear scaling of the original data.

+In the non-optimized simulations, fixed EV load profiles are applied.
+In the optimization scenarios, however, EV charging flexibility is activated.
+This flexibility, as defined by Herrera and Hug (2025), includes lower and upper charging power limits as well as the daily available flexible energy.

 References
 ^^^^^^^^^^^

-Nipkow, J. (2013).
-Typischer Haushalt-Stromverbrauch [Schlussbericht].
+Nipkow, J. (2013). *Typischer Haushalt-Stromverbrauch* [Schlussbericht].
 Zürich/Bern: Bundesamt für Energie (BFE).

 Arthur Rinaldi, Héctor Ramirez, Benjamin Schroeteler, & Marco Meier.
-(2022).
-The role of energy storage technologies in the context of the Swiss energy transition (SwissStore) [Data set].
+(2022). *The role of energy storage technologies in the context of the Swiss energy transition (SwissStore)* [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.6782179

 Federal Statistical Office (FSO).
-(2025).
-Federal register of buildings and dwellings (RBD). https://www.bfs.admin.ch/bfs/en/home/registers/federal-register-buildings-dwellings.html
+(2025). *Federal register of buildings and dwellings (RBD)*. https://www.bfs.admin.ch/bfs/en/home/registers/federal-register-buildings-dwellings.html

+Parajeles Herrera, M., & Hug, G. (2025). *Modeling Charging Demand and Quantifying Flexibility Bounds for Large-Scale BEV Fleets*. arXiv e-prints, arXiv-2504.